Chapter 29: From behind Bars

 -"Oh, right!
 I have noticed that you two have become close to each other during the past few weeks.
 So what are you going to do now?
-Are you planning to… befriend her a little more with me gone, and a little more intimate atmosphere in the walk?" – Mufasa smiled communicatively.
+Are you planning to… befriend her a little more with me gone, and the atmosphere in the walk being a little more intimate?" – Mufasa smiled communicatively.

 But Taka's answering chuckle had even more amusement in it.

 -"Hahaha!
 Brother, as I have said before, you don't know half of what I've been up to behind your back."

 The other feline stared at him, amazed with what kind of news could Taka still surprise him.

 -"What do you mean?" – he asked curiously.

 -"Well, what can I say…" – the black-maned lion sighed, but then stood proudly, delivering his announcement. – "Laila is pregnant.
 She's been like that for weeks now."